"Novel Blasts Some

 understands but the Holy Spirit, but it was about a

 return to righteousness."
-The church prophet
+The church prophet is

 using lofty language, perhaps intentionally, so that